Charlie Wellings

-Charlie Louise Wellings (born 18 May 1998) is an English professional footballer who plays as a striker for Women's Super League club Reading.
-Wellings has previously played for Birmingham City and Bristol City of the FA Women's Super League and Celtic of the Scottish Women's Premier League.
+Charlie Louise Wellings (born 18 May 1998) is an English professional footballer who plays as a striker for FA Women's National League North club Nottingham Forest.

+Wellings has previously played for Birmingham City and Bristol City of the Women's Super League, Celtic of the Scottish Women's Premier League and Reading in the Women's Championship.

 Club career

 Birmingham City

 On 24 March 2015, Wellings signed her first senior contract at Birmingham City WFC.
 Wellings made her debut on 2 July 2014 during a WSL Cup match against Oxford United, coming on as a 75th-minute substitute replacing Karen Carney.
 Wellings did not make her league debut until the 2015 FA WSL where she started against Liverpool F.C.
 Women in a 2–1 loss.
 Wellings' first goal was in a 7–1 win against Aston Villa in the WSL Cup, scoring in the 91st minute.

 In May 2017, she scored in Birmingham City's 4–1 2017 FA Women's Cup Final defeat by Manchester City at Wembley Stadium, the club's first ever goal at Wembley.